gdimitrovdev/talio/docs/agendas/Weekly_Lab_Meeting_8_Agenda.md

     2. Pedro - Modified common classes, finished the ShareBoard, created BoardSettings, did tests for the server controllers, fixed tags in card popup.
 Next task is adding tag functionality to BoardSettings
     3. Dimana - Did tests for server services.
 Currently working on BoardSettings.
     4. George - Fixed issues for the client-server connection.
 After that, the application was fixed in many aspects and the basic requirements were done.
 Currently working on saving recent boards locally
     5. Agnese - researched about client side testing and tried her best to do it but could not.
-Currently working on keyboard shortcuts.
+Implemented most of the keyboard shortcuts, except for C and T, currently working on these.
     6. Matei - currently working on UI Fixes, which are changes to the UI to improve coherency and usability
     > Record feedback by the TA
 8. Task distribution